- Solid at room temperature

 not a result of high saturated fat intakes as once widely believed

-- but instead a biological response to chronic inflammation
+- but instead a biological response resulting in chronic

-- likely triggered by sedetary lifestyle and other dietary
+- likely triggered by sedentary lifestyle and other dietary

-fatty acid ratio, and over consumption of trans-fats,
+fatty acid ratio and over consumption of sugars.

 - misunderstandings of saturated fats have been attributed